 This is my aunt, Betty Gwendoline Hubert, née Smith, born in 1912.
-The photo was taken by an early boyfriend, who was reputed to be dashing and quite a catch, and wanted to marry her.
+The photo was taken by an early boyfriend, who was reputed to be ‘dashing’.
+He was quite a catch, and wanted to marry her.
 But she chose a less sensational option, an older man with more spiritual inclinations.
 Betty and my uncle Ted (born in 1900) were both interested in theosophy and astrology.
 Somewhere in our family archive there is a photo of Ted with Annie Besant, but I don’t have it to upload right now.
-When I visited their house I could lay my hands on early theosophical books and, in more recent years, I inherited some of these, which included a first edition of The Treatise on the Seven Rays by Alice Bailey and the now rare Watchers of the Seven Spheres by Hugh Challoner, with colour illustrations.
+When I visited Betty and Ted’s home I had access to early theosophical books.
+In more recent years, I inherited some of these, which included a first edition of The Treatise on the Seven Rays by Alice Bailey and the now rare Watchers of the Seven Spheres by Hugh Challoner, with colour illustrations.

 When Betty was 18 her mother, Theoline, died, leaving Betty to be mother to the five other children – the youngest were twins aged five.
 My mother, Christine, was one of the twins.
-When I was nine years old, my aunt sent a birthday card with a picture of a lamb on it.
+When I was nine years old, Betty sent a birthday card with a picture of a lamb on it.
 Inside she had written “you really are a little lamb – ask your mum”.
-My mother explained I was born under the sign of Aries and showed me a serious theosophical publication about astrology: From Pioneer to Poet by Isobel M. Pagan.
+My mother explained I was born under the sign of Aries and showed me a serious Theosophical book about the twelve signs of the zodiac: From Pioneer to Poet by Isobel M. Pagan.
 My childhood in a remote situation in the English Cotswolds meant I was very aware of starry skies at night and astrology made perfect sense to me.

 In Sigil I, Beth recalls Naomi saying: